-Pharmacy is a multidiciplinary field of science and it is a combination of natural, healt and social sciences.
+Pharmacy is a multidisciplinary field of science and it is a combination of natural, health and social sciences.
 Medication and drugs are studied in different angles, such as development, production, use and effect.
 The aim of pharmaceutical research is to benefit humankind.

 Postgraduate research education is based on a Finnish second-cycle (Master’s) degree or an equivalent international degree that provides eligibility for corresponding postgraduate education.
 Persons who have acquired the knowledge and skills necessary for pursuing postgraduate education by other means can only be accepted as postgraduate students in very exceptional cases (Universities Act 558/2009, section 37).

-See the University of Helsinki instructions on applying for a right to pursue a doctoral degee.
+See the University of Helsinki instructions on applying for a right to pursue a doctoral degree.

-More detailed instructions are on the Doctoral programmes' web-pages.
-The application instructions of the programmes a Faculty of Pharmacy doctoral student may join:
+More detailed application instructions and the application periods are on the Doctoral programmes' web-pages.
+The programmes a Faculty of Pharmacy doctoral student may join:

 Doctoral Programme Brain & Mind (Brain & Mind)